exonum/exonum-doc/src/home/design-overview.md

   message with the resulting data storage state and broadcasts it to the validators
 - Finally, if there are precommits from a supermajority of validators for a common proposal, the proposal becomes a new block

+If a validator does not receive a correct block proposal in a particular round, it eventually moves to the next round by a timeout and is ready to review proposals from the leader in the new round.

 The consensus algorithm can withstand up to 1/3 of the validators acting maliciously, being switched off or isolated from the rest of the network.